Review of the Capital One Spark Miles Select and Spark Miles for Business Credit Cards

 Since the Ink card offers category-specific rewards and the Spark Miles cards offer general rewards, you don’t have to pick between them if you like them both.
 Just pay with your Ink card whenever you’ll earn 5% or 2% cash back with it, and use your Miles card for everything else.

-The Business Gold Rewards Card from American Express (Review) has an annual fee of $175, waived the first year, making it more expensive than the Spark Miles cards.
+The American Express® Business Gold Card (Review) has an annual fee of $295, making it quite a bit more expensive than the Spark Miles cards.
 But for that price you’ll get enhanced rewards and benefits, and they may be worth the cost for you.

-The Business Gold Rewards card lets you transfer the points you earn to a number of different frequent traveler programs, where they can potentially be much more valuable to you.
-We’ve found that you can find deals that provide the equivalent of at least 4.2% cash back, depending on how and where you transfer the points.
+The Business Gold card lets you transfer the points you earn to a number of different frequent traveler programs, where they can potentially be much more valuable to you.
+We’ve found deals that provide 2 cents per point or more, which would give you a cash back equivalent of 8% when spending in the 4X categories.

 You’ll get some good benefits with this card, such as basic travel and shopping protections, along with access to the American Express OPEN Business benefits.
 These include expense management tools, a spending analyzer, and the ability to participate in the OPEN business forum where you can communicate with other business owners.